renovatebot/renovate/docs/local-development.md

 2. Add a `debugger;` statement somewhere in the source code where you want to start debugging
 3. Run Renovate using `yarn debug ...` instead of `yarn start ...`
 4. Click "Resume script execution" in Chrome DevTools and wait for your break point to be triggered

+If you are using VS Code, try like this:

+1. Open file .vscode/launch.json.
+2. In configuration named `debug`, add `RENOVATE_TOKEN` with your personal access token in `env` key.
+3. In the same configuration, add the repo you want to test against in `args` key.
+4. Set a breakpoint somewhere in the source code and launch the application in debug mode with selected configuration as `debug`.
+5. Wait for your breakpoint to be triggered.